 If you use my images in a blog post or on Linkedin, then a link back to my training courses would help me out.
 Possibly something like:

-If you liked this post then look at Alan Richardson’s excellent Selenium WebDriver with Java online training, not only does he have a good training course, but he also has a fantastic thumbnail which I used in this post. https://compendiumdev.co.uk/page/online_training
+If you liked this post then look at Alan Richardson’s excellent courses, and he also has a fantastic thumbnail which I used in this post. https://compendiumdev.co.uk/page/online_training

 If you do see my branding being used on other sites or on YouTube then feel free to let me know